Posted: 1 March 2021

 - For a high-quality, free National Health Service under democratic public ownership and control.

-- Stop council estate sell-offs and build eco-friendly, affordable public housing.
+- Stop council estate sell-offs and build high-standard, eco-friendly, affordable council housing.

-- Good, free education for all, under democratic local authority control; student grants not fees.
+- No to academies and 'free schools'.
+Good, free education for all, under democratic local authority control; student grants not fees.

 - Bring banks and finance institutions into genuine public ownership under democratic control, instead of giving huge handouts to the very capitalists who caused the crisis.

 - Tax the rich.
-For progressive tax on rich corporations and individuals, with a crackdown on tax avoidance.
+For progressive tax on rich corporations and individuals and an end to tax avoidance.

 - For massive investment in environmental projects.